 Using eSATAp connectivity with a standard OS on a specific PC.

-Using USB connectivity with a portable OS on different PCs.
+Using USB connectivity with a portable OS that can be booted from a variety of PCs (as and when required) to provide a truly portable processing environment.
 Note, when using the SDV-HA with USB connectivity in this mode, the installed OS must support booting from a USB device (e.g. Windows To Go versions).

 Data storage device accessed via a PC running a Windows OS, using post-boot authentication: This can be as primary storage or as a data backup facility of highly classified data for one or multiple PCs processing highly classified data.